-Introduce Changes Directly to the QA Environment Why Adopt Continuous Delivery Organizations recognize that developing better code is of critical importance to the organization, with an immediate reduction in costs being of lesser significance.
+Continuous Delivery is mainstream.
+A growing majority (55%) are implementing CD in their organization.
+Organizations recognize that developing better code is of critical importance to the organization, with an immediate reduction in costs being of lesser significance.
 Why Companies adopt Continuous Delivery?